lnfernux/lnfernux.github.io/_posts/2024-06-21-TestYourself.md

 image: /img/azure.png
 ---

 Cloud infrastructure is by nature complex, and it's **constantly changing** (at least the names, looking at you *Defender ~~365~~ XDR*).
 At least, it seems that way.
 Truth is, security in itself hasn't evolved a lot.
-Basic security, according to the [Microsoft Digital Defense Report from 2023](https://www.microsoft.com/en-us/security/security-insider/microsoft-digital-defense-report-2023) we can protect 99% of all attacks by following these basic principles:
+Basic security, according to the [Microsoft Digital Defense Report from 2023](https://www.microsoft.com/en-us/security/security-insider/microsoft-digital-defense-report-2023) can help us protect 99% of all attacks by following these basic principles:

 1. **Multi-Factor Authentication**: Should be a no brainer at this point.
 2. **Follow Zero Trust Principles**: Zero trust has been co-opted as a buzzword in the same way AI has, but what we are getting at here is basically "don't let anyone skip MFA or other security protocols just because they are on the internal network".